Top Hair Care Mistakes: Avoid These for Stronger, Healthier Hair

 We know that processed food can be bad for our health, but did you know that processing your hair can be bad for, well… your hair?

 Your hair contains three layers: inner fibers which make up the medulla, the cortex which surrounds the medulla, and the cuticle which is the outer layer to surround and protect the hair.
 Hair processing exposes these layers to damage which can lead to dull and dry hair.
+We have several ideas for Hair care for strong hair.
 So what exactly are the forms of hair processing, and how do they damage the hair?

 You may have considered this option if you have dark hair and wanted to switch up your hair color.
 While we understand your need to switch up your style, it may be worth considering gentler options.
 This is because bleaching completely penetrates your cuticle, making your hair more porous which enables the loss of moisture from the hair.
 If done repetitively, bleaching can completely damage your cuticle, making the inner layers of your hair follicle susceptible to further damage.